millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 ..
 Have them read the csv file

 Read the CSV file named "global_air_pollution_dataset.csv" and save it as a Pandas ``DataFrame`` titled ``pollution_df``.
-..
-Add a hint not to save the row numbers

 Accessing Data
 --------------